henryl74/3d-artist-personal-website/README.md

 ![Screenshot submitted contact form](assets/images/contact_form_submitted.png)

-- I tested the validation on the contact form and works very well, name and email fields are mandatory preventing the user of leaving this black or without the required information.
+- I tested the validation on the contact form and works very well, name, email and phone fields are mandatory preventing the user of leaving this black or without the required information.

 ### - The Footer